AnyChart/docs.anychart.com/Basic_Charts/3D/Overview.md

 <a name='z_aspect'></a>
 ## Z-Aspect

-3D charts can vary in depth: to set it, us the {api:anychart.charts.Cartesian3d#zAspect}zAspect(){api} method with any 3D chart except the 3D Pie.
+3D charts can vary in depth: to set it, use the {api:anychart.charts.Cartesian3d#zAspect}zAspect(){api} method with any 3D chart except the 3D Pie.

-**Note:** ???
+**Note:** You can set the depth either in pixels (numeric value) or in percentage (string value).

-In the sample below, there is a 3D Column chart with the Z-aspect set to 100 (the Z-angle is also configured):
+In the sample below, there is a 3D Column chart with the Z-aspect set to 100% (the Z-angle is also configured):

 ```
 // configure the z-aspect of the chart
-chart.zAspect(100);
+chart.zAspect("100%"");
 ```

 {sample}BCT\_3d\_03{sample}